-- Since 2015, NAB has lent over $7 billion to fossil fuels, including over $1 billion to expansionary projects.
+- Since 2015, NAB has lent $9.5 billion to fossil fuels, including over $1 billion to expansionary projects.

 - NAB has a stated commitment to supporting the goals of the Paris Climate Agreement and to “review targets each year against the latest global climate scenarios and relevant technology developments”